 Leavittsburg and Warren Township

 Kayak rental and livery service.
 Open Friday-Sunday, May-September.
-Daily kayak and canoe rental available by reservation (available online).
+Kayak rentals are available by reservation (available online).
 Rentals include ride, boat, paddle, and life jacket.
 Choose from a short 3-mile or long 11-mile self-guided trip.
 Group-rates and shuttle services available.